Skip to main content

 Sanwin Makin

-Semolina cake made with coconut milk, butter, and raisins.
-Moist, rich, and aromatic with cardamom.
-Popular at celebrations.
+A semolina cake made with coconut milk, butter, and raisins, kept moist and scented with cardamom.
+It turns up at celebrations.

 vegetarianContains: CoconutContains: DairyContains: Gluten